groupdocs-viewer-cloud/docs/content/viewer/getting-started/quick-start.md

 ## Create an account

-Creating an account is very simple.
-Go to [Sign Up](https://id.containerize.com/signup) to create a free account.
+Sign up at <https://id.containerize.com/signup> to create a free account.

 ## Create an API client app

 Before you can make any requests to GroupDocs for Cloud API you need to get APP SID and APP key (secret key).
-This will be used to invoke the GroupDocs Cloud API.
+That will be used to invoke the GroupDocs Cloud API.

 You can get it from default Application or create new Application from [My Apps tab of GroupDocs for Cloud Dashboard]({{< ref "total/getting-started/ui-topics/create-new-app-and-get-app-key-and-sid.md" >}}).

 ## Install the SDK of your choice

-GroupDocs Cloud SDK is written in different languages, all you need to get started is adding our [SDK]({{< ref "viewer/getting-started/available-sdks.md" >}}) to your existing project.
+GroupDocs.Viewer Cloud SDK is written in different languages, all you need to get started is adding our [SDK]({{< ref "viewer/getting-started/available-sdks.md" >}}) to your project.

 ## Make an API request